 Bashi’s eyes glinted in the last of the sunlight.
 “I don’t want to do it, Ranita.
 I don’t want to order you killed, but I will if I have to.”
 The girl had no doubt that he would follow through on his threat.
 “Mount up now.
 We have a long ride ahead of us.”

-With a warning glance toward Mair, Rani turned back to her stallion.
+With a warning glance toward Mair, Rani turned back to her gelding.
 She grunted as she pulled herself onto her high saddle, trying to ignore the slash of crimson that painted the leather as her wounded hand opened again.
 Somewhere in the struggle of the last few minutes, she had lost her rough bandage.

 Bashi jutted his chin toward Rani, and the soldier snapped the creances once again.
 “Lash her to the stirrups.”

 Rani immediately set her heels, ready to kick the horse and flee back to Moren.
 Before she could act, though, Bashi barked a command to the soldier who held Mair.
 The man tightened his grip on Mair’s arm, twisting hard and pulling the limb high behind the Touched girl’s back.
 The crack of splintering bone was audible above the rustle of the high grass, and Mair cried out through her clenched teeth.
 “Don’t even think about riding off, Ranita.
 I’ll kill her before you’re out of earshot.”